 - Heat a sauté pan over medium-high heat and add a teaspoon of oil.
 Transfer the mushroom walnut mixture to the pan, and fry, while stirring, for 7-9 minutes.
 While that’s cooking, grind the black beans in the food processor until they are coarsely chopped.

-- Remove the pan from the heat and allow the mixture to cool for several minutes before stirring in the bread crumbs, the chopped black beans, the Worcestershire sauce and the egg.
+- Remove the pan from the heat and allow the mixture to cool for several minutes before stirring in the bread crumbs, the chopped black beans, the Worcestershire sauce and the egg substitute.
 Mix well to combine, and chill the burger mixture for 20 minutes to an hour.

 - Divide the mixture into six portions, and form into patties.
 You might need to wet your hands for this part so the mixture doesn’t stick to your hands.